DerGuru/The-Resonant/New Chapters/01 - Part1/P1-02_Resonant_Recognition.md

 ﻿## Part 1 - Lost and Found | Ch.
-02 - "Do not overwrite"
+02 - Do not overwrite

 ```
 [System Update]